Grace O’Malley is famous (infamous?) as a ‘pirate queen’ in English records of the 16th century. But was she a pirate or a queen?

 Gaelic laws: Raiding and Trading

-The Ó Máille family’s money came from the seas, raised in the form of tribute levied on anyone who traded or fished off their coastlands.
+The Ó Máille family’s money came from the seas, a tribute levied on anyone who traded or fished off their coastlands.
 The family were also shrewd merchants, trading as far away as Spain.
 Raiding and exacting tribute was the ‘done thing’ by Gaelic kings in Ireland and Scotland to support and reward their followers for centuries.
 Gráinne followed the ways of her ancestors.

-Gráinne was about sixteen years old when she made a political marriage to Dónal Ó Flaithbheartaigh, heir to the lands of that clan.
-Her first husband was the heir to the king of the O’ Flaherties.
+Grace or Gráinne was about sixteen years old when she made a political marriage to Dónal Ó Flaithbheartaigh, the heir to the king of the O’ Flaherties.
 In The Annals of the Four Masters, an O’Flaherty king died in the 12th century:

 AD 1123 Conghalach Ua Flaithbheartaigh, royal heir of Aileach, died.

 It was an excellent dynastic match, and she bore her husband three children who lived to adulthood.
-After her husband was killed in an ambush about 1565, Gràinne established her headquarters on Clare Island with her followers.
+After her husband was killed in an ambush about 1565, Grace and her followers established her headquarters on Clare Island.

 The word ‘pale‘ comes from French pal and Latin palus meaning ‘stake’ or ‘post’ which formed a palisade (similar to army forts in the Old American West).
 The English only controlled the four counties around Dublin known as ‘the Pale’, and those who lived beyond and spoke Gaelic were ‘wild Irish’.